safe-global/safe-docs/learn/safe-core-account-abstraction-sdk/protocol-kit/README.md

 ### Send ETH to the Safe

-We will send some ETH to this Safe.
+You will send some ETH to this Safe.
 Owner 1 will deposit 0.01 Goerli ETH to this Safe from our personal account following the [instructions in Quickstart](https://docs.gnosis-safe.io/learn/quickstart).

 ```tsx
 const safeAddress = safeSdk.getAddress()